foundry-vtt-community/wiki.js/migrations/foundry-core-0_8_x.md

 {.is-info}

-In 0.7 many of the core data structures were based on `Entity`.
-There were some that were not though, and those that were had inconsistent APIs for CRUD (create, read, update, delete) operations.

-In 0.8 **all** of the non-PIXI data structures in Foundry are `Document`s.
-The `Document` class has a base-level API for CRUD operations which keeps these consistent across all of its implementations.

-This includes Embedded ~~Entities~~ Documents, which had a large API difference from their top-level counterparts in 0.7.
-In 0.8 embedded `Document`s are the same class as top-level `Document`s.
-The APIs to interact with them are identical, though parent Documents have some extra API for reacting to change in their embedded documents.
+Every instance of `Document` contains an instance `DocumentData` which represents the data actually persisted to the backend.

+### Document
+`Document` has standardized CRUD (Create, Read, Update, Delete) methods:
+- `create`, `update`, and `delete` affect the data persisted to the backend.
+- `data` is an instance of `DocumentData`

+Some subclasses of `Document` (e.g. `Actor`) then implement methods like `prepareData` which mutate the Document instance's `data` without persisting those mutations to the backend.

 ### DocumentData

-All Documents have a `DocumentData` instance which is designed such that it maintains a separation of the underlying source state and a derived/manipulated local copy.
+All Documents have a `DocumentData` instance which is designed such that it maintains a separation of the underlying source state and a derived/manipulated local copy. `DocumentData` has standardized ~~C~~RU~~D~~ methods:

+- `update` does not not affect the data persisted to the backend.
+It is instead useful for cases where something on the front-end is temporarily out of sync with the database (e.g. animating a Token's position).
+- A `Document`'s instance of `DocumentData` is mutable without affecting the corresponding database entry.

+#### Validations

-This `DocumentData` will purge any unexpected data (i.e. arbitrary data not in the Schema) from itself.
+`DocumentData` is governed by a Schema, `DocumentData#validate` is run during initialization and updates which will purge any 'unexpected' data (i.e. arbitrary data not in the Schema) from itself.

+As a result of the shift to Document architecture, it is no longer advisable for modules to pass arbitrary data alongside the document's defined schema during creation/update.
+This data should be added to a document's `flags` or passed through the `options` provided during the document creation or else it risks being purged by the `DocumentData`'s schema validation.

 If you are a system this is unlikely to affect you, as your `template.json` informs the schema for your Documents.
 Modules however will have to be extra strict about ensuring their data is confined to `flags`.